Consanguinity: Muslim countries

 In the Arab world, the practice of marrying relatives is common.
 According to the Centre for Arabic Genomic Research, between 40% and 54% of UAE nationals' marriages are between family members, up from 39% in the previous generation.
 Between 21% and 28% of marriages of UAE nationals were between first cousins.
 Consanguineous marriage is much less prevalent in Christian Arabs as they do not practice arranged marriages.
 Additionally, an indult dispensation is required to marriages contracted between first cousins or closer in Arab Christian denominations in communion with the Roman Catholic Church, and the Greek Orthodox Church; there are no similar regulations that apply to first-cousin marriages in the Coptic Orthodox Church.

 In Egypt, around 40% of the population marry a cousin.
 A 1992 survey in Jordan found that 32% were married to a first cousin; a further 17.3% were married to more distant relatives.
 67% of marriages in Saudi Arabia are between close relatives as are 54% of all marriages in Kuwait, whereas 18% of all Lebanese were between blood relatives.
 The incidence of consanguinity was 54.3% among Kuwaiti natives and higher among Bedouins.

-It has been estimated that 55% of marriages between Pakistani Muslim immigrants in the United Kingdom are between first cousins, where preferential patrilateral parallel cousin marriage, i.e. a boy marrying the daughter of his father's brother is favored.
+It has been estimated that 55% of marriages between Pakistani Muslim immigrants in the United Kingdom are between first cousins, where preferential patrilateral parallel cousin marriage, i.e. a man marrying the daughter of his father's brother, is favored.

 Double first cousins are descended from two pairs of siblings, and have the same genetic similarity as half-siblings.
-In unions between double first cousins the highest inbreeding coefficients are reached, with an (F) of 0.125, for example in among Arabs and uncle-niece marriages in South India.
+In unions between double first cousins, the highest inbreeding coefficients are reached, with an (F) of 0.125, for example among Arabs and uncle-niece marriages in South India.

 Quebec

-The early days of colonization, particularly from 1660 to 1680, gave French Canadians genetic traits that are still present today.
-It is from them that directly come the cases of hypercholesterolemia, tyrosinemia, spastic ataxia, intestinal atresia, myotonic dystrophy, etc., more frequent in Quebec than anywhere else in the world.
+The early days of colonization, particularly from 1660 to 1680, gave French Canadians genetic traits that are still present today, owing to the isolation and low population of the early colony.
+This has led to the province having a higher rate of hypercholesterolemia, tyrosinemia, spastic ataxia, intestinal atresia, myotonic dystrophy, etc., in the population than anywhere else in the world.

-"In fact, the 2600 men and women who arrived during these 20 years are responsible for two thirds of our genetic heritage".
-The population then reproduced in a vacuum, like in a large open-air laboratory.
-Today, we study the consequences of this fascinating consanguinity.